trident64/SIDBlaster/ReadMe.md

 ### Adding a Player to a SID File

-  SIDBlaster -player SimpleBitmap -output lundiaplayer.prg SID/Flex-Lundia.sid
+  SIDBlaster -player=SimpleBitmap SID/Flex-Lundia.sid lundiaplayer.prg
-   - links Flex-Lundia.sid to the SimpleBitmap player
+   - links "SID/Flex-Lundia.sid" to the SimpleBitmap player and outputs as "lundiaplayer.prg"

-  SIDBlaster -player SimpleBitmap -playeraddr $0800 SID/Drax-RockingAround.sid
+  SIDBlaster -player=SimpleBitmap -playeraddr=$0800 SID/Drax-RockingAround.sid rockingplayer.prg
-   - relocates Drax-RockingAround.sid to $8000 and adds the SimpleBitmap player at $0800
+   - relocates "SID/Drax-RockingAround.sid" to $8000 and adds the SimpleBitmap player at $0800, outputting as "rockingplayer.prg"

 Available players:
 - SimpleBitmap - just a static bitmap displayed while the music plays